 The harmful draft legislation proposed by the Cicero Institute is not a real solution.
 Redirecting investments away from long-term solutions to fund short-term crisis responses undermines housing stability and effective treatment.
-Policymakers should instead invest in proven strategies, like Housing First.
+Policymakers should instead invest in proven strategies, like Housing First, and fund long-term solutions at the scale needed